magao-x/handbook/operating/daily_shutdown.rst

  - ttmperi

-Cameras (each of camsci1 camsci2 camwfs, but not camflowfs and camllowfs):
+Cameras (each of camsci1 camsci2 camwfs, camvisx, but not camflowfs and camllowfs):
  - close the shutter
  - warm up to 20C (use cameraGUI, change setpoint)
  - wait for it to finish